ZicoDiegoRR/cifar10-91plus-workflow/README.md

 ## 🚀 Architecture

 The architecture consists of:
-- 10 convolutional layers with increasing feature maps (32 → 1024)
+- 12 convolutional layers with increasing feature maps (32 → 1024)
-- Interleaved `BatchNorm2d` and `ReLU` activations
+- Interleaved `BatchNorm2d` and `SiLU` activations
 - `AdaptiveAvgPool2d` to handle spatial size reduction
 - Fully connected classifier with `Dropout` for regularization
-- Total parameters: 19.5 million
+- Total parameters: 20 million

 ---